Graduates Of Historically Black Colleges May Be Paying More For Loans: Watchdog Group

 "Using alternative data can be highly beneficial, but also has dangers and we need to be very vigilant that we don't recreate some of the problematic practices of the past unintentionally," Baker said.

 Christopher Odinet, a law professor at the University of Oklahoma, agreed.
-He said that when it comes to using more and alternative data points to improve the traditional credit scoring systems and make them more inclusive, "I think there is absolutely a right way to do this."
+He said that when it comes to using more alternative data points to improve the traditional credit scoring systems and make them more inclusive, "I think there is absolutely a right way to do this."

-Odinet said there's a need for it too because there's evidence of inequities in the way young people who don't have much credit history as well as minority groups are served by the traditional approach that relies so much on credit scores.
+Odinet said there's a need for it, too, because there's evidence of inequities in the way young people who don't have much credit history as well as minority groups are served by the traditional approach that relies so much on credit scores.

 A lot of this comes down to whether lenders, when they look at education-related data, are truly looking at the individual and not just lumping that person into a group in an unfair way, he said.